Left: Patricia circa, 1983

 Vital Statistics at Time of Disappearance

 Missing Since: August 12, 1983

 Height and Weight: 5’3″ and 136 pounds

-Distinguishing Characteristics: White Female, Brown hair, Blue eyes, Patricia suffers from an unknown condition that might require medical assistance and could endanger her welfare, she has a double set of bottom teeth and has gaps between her teeth, her nickname is Patti and she might spell her last name as “LaBlanc”
+Distinguishing Characteristics: Caucasian Female, Brown hair, Blue eyes, Patricia suffers from an unknown condition that might require medical assistance and could endanger her welfare, she has a double set of bottom teeth and has gaps between her teeth, her nickname is Patti and she might spell her last name as “LaBlanc”

 Clothing/Jewelry Description: A pink sweater and a pair of blue jeans

 Patricia was last seen in Seattle, Washington on August 12th 1983.
 She was in a youth center at the time of her disappearance and in the custody of the Department of Social and Heath Services (DSHS).
 There was an outing to the Seattle Center and during that time, Patricia ran away.
 She was never seen or heard from again afterwards.
 She was a chronic runaway but always called home to her former foster mother afterwards.

 Leblanc was arrested on August 8th 1983 and charged with prostitution.
 She was then sent to live at the youth center and was placed in the custody of the DSHS.
 Investigators no longer think she ran off but rather she met with foul play.
 Her case is currently classified as a non family abduction with probable foul play involved.